What is a User task?

 Compared to Custom tasks a User task expects some kind of human interaction.
 When modeling a User Task in your process you have an edit mask giving you more possibilities to set parameters tailored for user interactions:

 You can also define swim lanes inside your process in context with Human Tasks.
 A swim lane allows you to define multiple steps or user tasks inside your process to be automatically assigned to the first user who picks up the first task of the swim lane.

-Magnolia uses its Task Management module to implement jBPM User Tasks into the Pulse.
-The Pulse gives the user a convenient overview of tasks and their current status.
+Magnolia uses its Task Management module to implement jBPM User Tasks into the Tasks app.
+The app gives the user a convenient overview of tasks and their current status.

 See Tasks documentation for details.

 From a technical point of view there is no difference between Custom tasks and User Tasks; both are handled by a WorkItemHandler registered at startup and both implement the same interface.
 The handler for Human Tasks is configured as follows, where the "Human Task" value in the